-The natural oils on your skin help maintain a healthy skin barrier, thus enabling your skin to do what is it supposed to do – protect you from the outside world, right?
+The natural oils on your skin help maintain a healthy skin barrier, thus enabling your skin to do what it is supposed to do – protect you from the outside world.

-However, it is not uncommon for the sebaceous glands (the glands that produce the natural oil) to go into overdrive for one reason or another and end up producing too much of this oil to the point where it becomes unwanted.
+However, it is not uncommon for the sebaceous glands (the glands that produce the natural oil) to go into overdrive and end up producing too much of this oil to the point where it becomes unwanted.

-Besides, this can also cause clogging of the pores which can lead to acne breakouts.
+This can also cause clogging of the pores (which can lead to acne breakouts).

 One thing that’s the first and most important step in keeping your skin fresh, clean, and free of impurities is regular cleansing.

 In this article, I am sharing with you some of my favorite face washes for oily and acne-prone skin.
 I will also explain why I recommend these to be your go-to cleansers.